lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 }
 ```

-*Note*: you need to `.clone` `Response` objects before caching them.
+*Note*: you need to clone `Response` objects before caching them.

+#### 2. Try to retrieve from cache

-If retrieving the asset from the network succeeds, we're done, however, if it doesn't, try getting a previously-cached copy of the HTML from cache:
+If retrieving the asset from the network succeeds, we're done, however, if it doesn't, we might be offline or otherwise network-compromised.
+Try retrieving a previously-cached copy of the HTML from cache:

 ```
+fetch(request)
+  .then(response => addToCache(cacheKey, request, response))
   .catch(() => fetchFromCache(event))
 ```